It's the nemesis of bag makers everywhere - the baggy lining.

 Second: Use the intended materials and if making substitutions, be familiar with both the fabric and interfacing properties and what to expect.

-Third: Press, don't iron, when adhering interfacing.
+Third: Press, don't iron, when fusing interfacing.
 Verify pattern piece sizes after applying.
 The absolute best way to insure that your pattern pieces don't distort is to block fuse your fabric BEFORE cutting out.
-Distortions or shrinking then happen before you place your pattern piece.
+Distortions or shrinking then happen before you cut your pattern piece.